South Africa

 Gun-related femicide in SA: A call to action

 South Africa is in the grip of a femicide crisis, with firearms playing a leading role in the murder of women.
-This brief, developed by our partner, outlines key research and recommendations to urgently address the issue.
+This brief, developed by our partner, Gun Free South Africa, outlines six key recommendations to strengthen gun control, close legal loopholes, and prevent firearms from falling into the hands of those who pose a threat to women’s safety.

 amsa-decarbonisation_policy-brief-06-nov-24